-Learning to use your camera’s macro feature, on camera or lens, will open up a whole new world in your photography and may just get you into trouble.
+Learning to use your camera’s macro feature will open up a whole new world in your photography and may just get you into trouble.
 Why?
 Because it can become an addiction and lead to more expensive equipment.
-Above all it is fun and easy to do.
+Above all, it is fun and easy to do.

 I entered the world of macro many, many years ago while still shooting film.
-It was simple screw on close-up filters and not a macro lens but still great fun.
-Macro photography is really the use of a dedicated macro lens giving a 1:1 view but we use it to generically describe all forms of close-up photography.
+I was using simple screw on close-up filters and not a macro lens, but it was still great fun.
+Macro photography is really the use of a dedicated macro lens giving a 1:1 view, but we use it to generically describe all forms of close-up photography.

 Compact cameras can shoot remarkably good close-up photos depending on the quality of the camera.
 But, there are several factors you need to be aware in order to do this.

 This may seem like a no-brainer, but many a beginner has been frustrated by the salesman’s claims about macro just because they don’t read the manual.
 This is usually represented by a small flower on the settings dial, but make sure you know where it is on your individual camera.
 This setting allows you to bring the camera lens closer to the subject.

 Although some say a tripod is useful, I think that it is essential for any form of close-up or macro photography.
 It will help limit any form of user induced vibration which will give a sharper image.
 Camera shake is more noticeable the closer you get to the subject.
 Getting the best should be your priority, so a good tripod is key.

 It’s not always necessary to use flash, but often it is essential, as shadows are a macro photographer’s enemy.
 Try shooting in bright available light and, if necessary, use some form of reflector to fill the shadows.
 This can be the white back cover of your camera manual or a proper reflector from a photo shop.
 It would be ideal if your camera gave you control of the flash, but if it doesn’t, use a piece of tracing paper and tape it over the flash to diffuse the harsh strobe light.